 Week Eight: Single and Multivariate Linear Models

 Week Nine: Practical Issues in Running Regressions, and Omitted Variable Bias

-Week Ten: Intro to Machine Learning and Data Visualization
+Week Eleven: Intro to Machine Learning and Data Visualization

 Optional: Writing an Empirical Paper

 How can I earn a certificate for this course?

 First, you need to decide which MicroMasters program the certificate will go towards because the certificates for each of the two MicroMasters program are not interchangeable.